thruthesky/centerx/README.v2.md

 ### Top banner rotation logic

-- If the no of global top banner is set to 10, then only 10 global banner can be uploaded.
+- If the number of global top banner is set to 10, then only 10 global banner can be uploaded.
-- when there is no top banner (for a category or or site), **default banner** will be displayed.
+- When there is less than 2 top banner (for a category or site), **default banner** will be displayed.
-- when there is only 1 global banner (for a category or a site), then, that global banner will be displayed on left, and **default banner** will be displayed on right.
-- when there are 2 global banners, they will be displayed on one left side, and the other right side.
-- when there are more than 2 global banners, they will be divided into two group and one group will be displayed on left, and the other group will be displayed on right.
+- When there are more than 2 top banners, half of them will be display on left, and the other half of them will be displayed on right.
-- If a category has no category banner, then, global banner will be displayed just the way it is displayed as globally.
-  If there no available(global) banner, then **default banner** will be displayed.
-- If a category has only one category banner, then the category banner will be display on left side and all the global banners will be displayed on right side.
+  - And the banner should rotate each banner by 9 seconds.

 ### Sidebar banner rotation logic